ipdk-io/k8s-infra-offload/docs/setup.md

 and for the interfaces created.

 All fields have a default value in the file.
-Please verify if the values correspond to the desired values especially arp-mac.
+Please verify if the values correspond to the desired values especially arpmac.

 InfraManager section:
 addr: The local address to which the inframanager will bind to as the